klaus-kramer/Vigil-Fluminis/README.md

 # Vigil-Fluminis - Guardian of the river

 Analyse and manage firewall rules for Windows.
 A check against various criteria to generate a "suspicious" score that can assist the user during evaluation.
+Built with Qt 6 / C++17.
+No installer, just unzip and run.

 # Usage:
 Main Window: